noynaert/csc184Handouts/Unit_A/chap02_010_Numbers.md

 This chapter covers some of the things that the book covers in chapter 1.

+We will be doing a lot of arithmetic in this chapter.
+We will also be discussing things you probably learned in a math course such as "Order of Operations."
+If you are unsure about Algebraic order of operations please contact the instructor.

 ## Numeric Data Types

-$ has three types of numbers
+Python has three types of numbers

 * ***int*** Int is short for "integer."
 SInts are whole numbers that do not have decimal points
 * ***float*** Float numbers have decimal points.